upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 ## Launch

-> In this, and in many lessons throughout this unit, there may be occasion to include trigger warnings for students, or to swap out news sources provided for some that feel more topical and less emotionally charged for your students.
+> In this, and in many lessons throughout this unit, there may be occasion to include content warnings for students, or to swap out news sources provided for some that feel more topical and less emotionally charged for your students.
 You know your students, and you know what level of seriousness is going to best benefit them.

 Consider the following Facebook post and excerpt from a [news article in the _Tennessean_ newspaper](https://www.tennessean.com/story/news/2017/07/20/tennessees-unemployment-rate-last-month-lowest-state-history-gov-bill-haslam-announced-thursday/496383001/) from 2017: